lilyyang1014/arxiv_digest/README.md

 ✅ Smart Keyword Filtering: Automatically identifies LLM-related papers using predefined keywords
 ✅ Top Labs Only: The Cutting Edge!I focus on research from the best academic and industry minds
-✅ AI-Generated Summaries: Gemini 2.0 Flash Does the Reading!** Get concise paper takeaways in a flash!
+✅ AI-Generated Summaries: Gemini 2.0 Flash Does the Reading!Get concise paper takeaways in a flash!
 ✅ Automatic Report: Creates consolidated markdown reports of filtered papers

 🌟 Future Plan